lxndrblz/anatole/README.md

 ### Favicon

-Add you own favicon in `static/favicons/favicon.ico`.
+Add your own favicon in `static/favicons/favicon.ico`.

 ### Copyright
-By default the copyright, will show the current year, but you can change this by configuring the `copyright` parameter.
+By defaul,t the copyright will show the current year, but you can change this by configuring the `copyright` parameter.
 ```toml
 copyright = "2020-2021"
 ```